stople/x16-smc/doc/update_bad_v2.md

 WARNING: Although this guide explains how to perform this update, there is still a risk of something failing, causing a bricked SMC (requiring an external programmer) or even a shorted X16, in case wrong pins are connected.
 Proceed at your own risk.

 This procedure have only been tested with R47 ROM and VERA.
-Enter "HELP" and ensure that you have these versions:
+Enter `HELP` and ensure that you have these versions:
-- COMMANDER X16 ROM RELEASE R47
+- `COMMANDER X16 ROM RELEASE R47`
-- VERA: V47.0.2
+- `VERA: V47.0.2`

 If you have an older version (e.g. R45), start upgrading to R47.
 See here for a guide:
 - https://www.facebook.com/groups/CommanderX16/posts/1585423168875438/ or